daniel29han/projects/README.md

 Fast forward to today, I am now an aspiring Data Scientist enrolled in a Bootcamp at [BrainStation](https://brainstation.io/course/online/remote-data-science-bootcamp) to embark on a new journey in my career.
 Excited about all the things I can do with what I've learned, I have already started a few projects which I decided to showcase here.<br><br>
 ## `about this portfolio`
-This portfolio contains the projects I have completed so far and will continuously work on for the next few months.
+This portfolio highlights the projects I am working on and will  for the next few months.
 As I am yet halfway through my program, these projects do not yet encompass the entire aspects of a Data Science/Analysis project.

 As the course progresses, I will be actively adding to and modifying these projects.
 That means, everytime you visit here, you will find a newer, better version of my projects!

 My program ends this December and by then I will be equipped with all the necessary knowledge, skills and techniques that a great Data Scientist must have.
 In the meantime, please check out my projects and feel free to connect with me on Linkedin or via email!